Gem726526/React_Ecommerce/README.md

-A react Ecommerce app using functionaly like SHop, Cart, And authenciation using firbase.
+A react Ecommerce app using functionaly like Shop, Cart, and Authentication using firbase.